 Let’s explore this together!
 Your journey is important, and we’re here to help you every step of the way!

-The signs of overstimulation in adults can show up in various physical ways, like headaches, dizziness, muscle tension, and an increased heart rate.
+The in adults can show up in various physical ways, like headaches, dizziness, muscle tension, and an increased heart rate.
 Research indicates that these symptoms are quite common among individuals with conditions such as autism and ADHD.
 In fact, studies have found that between 31% and 95% of autistic children display ADHD-like symptoms, which can intensify sensitivity issues.
 Many also report sweating or simply feeling 'on edge.'

 Dr. Sara, an expert in occupational therapy, shares a heartfelt vision: